Fugazi (album)

-Background
+Background and recording

 Following their first album and its support tour, Marillion found themselves behind schedule, under pressure from EMI Records to deliver a second album.
 Producer Nick Tauber worked the band hard, having them stop into various rehearsal and recording studios to write songs, and to find a drummer.
 All three drummers to date - Mick Pointer, Andy Ward and John Marter - had been fired.
 American drummer Jonathan Mover auditioned in London in September 1983, and two days later was performing with Marillion in Germany.

 Marillion settled into Rockfield Studios in Wales to compose some songs.
 According to an interview with Mover, the various band members had been working separately on songs when the band's front man, Fish, asked whether they agreed with his new idea that it should be a concept album like Pink Floyd's The Wall.
 The more veteran band members said "maybe," but new drummer Mover said it was a bad idea, that the current crop of songs was not connected by any theme, and would have to be scrapped.
 According to Mover, Fish took this as a challenge to his authority and he was fired from the band.
-Fish said later, "Jonathan Mover left me cold, but the musicians loved him because he was super-technical.
+Fish recalled, "Jonathan Mover left me cold, but the musicians loved him because he was super-technical.
 I felt I was being railroaded.
 All he could talk about was drums, and he didn’t fit in to the band's social element."
 Mover received a writing credit for the single "Punch and Judy".

 The production schedule ran so late that Marillion had to begin their album support tour with new drummer Ian Mosley before the album was ready.

+Reflecting on his guitar work on the album in a 2022 interview, Steve Rothery said, "The thing about the sound of Fugazi is because at the time it was recorded there was a fashion to make everything very clean and bright sounding.
+So for me some of the guitars on Fugazi are too bright, there is not enough warmth in the sound.
+By the time we did Misplaced Childhood in Berlin with Chris Kimsey, who obviously worked with the Rolling Stones, I think I had the best of both worlds: I had that full, chiming sound but recorded in such a way that it wasn't brittle sounding like some of the sounds in Fugazi."